Adjusting Yamaha Styles

 - Tuning Style Sections - A style can have four different main sections (A, B, C, and D) each a little bit different than the other.
 When you make adjustments using the Mixing Console as described in the lesson above, you instruct a player to use a given instrument, and play it at a given volume, in all four style sections.
 But you can provide even finer adjustments by varying the instruments and/or volumes in each section independently.
 This lesson explains how you do that.

-- Creating One-Touch Settings - One of the great features of the PSR-3000/2100/2000 series is the ability to add four one-touch settings to any style.
-When you save that style to a floppy disk or to your flash drive, those settings are saved in the style itself.
-This lessons provides some tips on creating your own one-touch settings and explains exactly what parameters get saved when you save a keyboard setup in the OTS memory buttons.
+- Creating One-Touch Settings - One of the great features of the PSR and Tyros arranger keyboards is the ability to add four one-touch settings to any style.
+When you save that style, those settings are saved in the style itself.
+This lesson provides some tips on creating your own one-touch settings and explains exactly what parameters get saved when you save a keyboard setup in the OTS memory buttons.

 - Using Preset OTS Voices - This lesson shows a simple technique you can use to create a set of OTS registration files holding the OTS settings used in the preset styles of your keyboard.
 These files can then be used to replace the OTS from earlier keyboards or keyboards from other manufacturers with appropriate voices and combinations of voices from your own keyboard.
 The lesson uses the Tyros3 to illustrate and provides OTS registration files for Tyros3 owners.

-- Adjusting Voices with DSP - Phil Hall explains what DSP (Digital Signal Processing) is and how you can use it to change the sound of instrument voices.
+- Adjusting Voices with DSP - Phil Hall explains what Digital Signal Processing (DSP) is and how you can use it to change the sound of instrument voices.
 Changes are made in the EFFECT tab of the MIXING CONSOLE.